Frontier Flight Attendant Data Dashboard

 Final Design

-To achieve this product, I worked with the data specialist in the inflight department to ensure the end product could be generated from inflight resources and efficiently sent through company systems.
-I presented my designs to the head of the inflight department and the V.P. of Communication for feedback.
-We went through multiple rounds of revisions until they felt confident distributing the emails to Flight Attendants.
+I partnered with the department's data specialist to ensure the designs could be generated and distributed through existing company systems, then presented to the head of Inflight and the V.P. of Communications for feedback.
+After several rounds of revisions, they felt confident enough to distribute it to Flight Attendants.

 Conclusion